adavarski/kind-harbor-playground/README.md

 There are three options how helm charts can be pushed to Harbor

-- 1.As you correctly found out yourself, you can install the helm addon chartmuseum/helm-push and use that to push Helm chart to Harbor
+- 1. As you correctly found out yourself, you can install the helm addon chartmuseum/helm-push and use that to push Helm chart to Harbor
-- 2.You create the Helm Chart locally with helm package and upload the tgz file via the Harbor UI
+- 2. You create the Helm Chart locally with helm package and upload the tgz file via the Harbor UI
-- Since version 3.8 Helm support pushing and pulling Charts from OCI compliant container registries such as Harbor.
+- 3. Since version 3.8 Helm support pushing and pulling Charts from OCI compliant container registries such as Harbor.

 To be safe for the future, we recommend you switch to option 3, as Chartmuseum is already marked as deprecated in Harbor.